drublic/drublic/src/posts/53-cycle-of-development/article.md

 It's not important if you use spaces or tabs.
 At least you should have a common sense about it throughout your team.

 ## 4. … I don't know what will come
-Well, I do not know the next state to advance to.
+I do not know the next state to advance to.
 I think I am at stage three at the moment.
 Are you more experienced?
 What will be next for me?

 <p class="image__caption" markdown="1">
   &copy; Photo by [EJ Yao](https://unsplash.com/photos/D46mXLsQRJw) on